 Enable or disable agent self-protection on Windows

 Agent self-protection prevents local users from tampering with the agent.
-When enabled, if a user tries to tamper with the agent, a message such as "Removal or modification of this application is prohibited by its security settings" is displayed.
+When enabled, if a local user tries to tamper with the agent, a message such as "Removal or modification of this application is prohibited by its security settings" is displayed.

 To update or uninstall Deep Security Agent or relay, or if you are a local user trying to create a diagnostic package for support from the command line, as described in Create a diagnostic package and logs, you must temporarily disable agent self-protection.